Foldi-Lab/PhenoSys-data/README.md

 * The DeepLabCut project folder, which is used to predict the locations of the rodent body parts over time.
 * The B-SOiD project folder, which is used to predict the rodent behaviours over time.

+Click [here](https://github.com/Foldi-Lab/PhenoSys-data/tree/main/Codes) to see the full steps for analysis and plotting.

 ## Installation

 ### FFMPEG